Nexfinity/CakeyBot-Wiki/home.md

 - Administrator - If you don't want to worry about specific permissions you can just grant Administrator.

-> It is not recommended to freely give out Administrator permission.
-It would just make setting up the bot simpler.
-Cakey Bot has many built-in safeguards to prevent the bot from being abused by users if the bot has Administrator so it is safe to grant, just not a recommended practice to do so.
+> Granting Administrator permission is not generally recommended, as it poses potential risks.
+However, it would simplify the setup process for the bot.
+Cakey Bot is equipped with numerous safeguards to prevent abuse by users with Administrator access.
+While it is safe to grant this permission, it is not recommended.
 {.is-warning}

 # Per-Server Settings (Web Dashboard)